 Adults learn better when they are able to link previous experiences with new ones and adults trust new concepts more when they have been based on previous knowledge attained.
 This is because, as aforementioned, adults already have lots of experience and existing frameworks which are concrete to them.

 First find out what they know and fit new knowledge into this by, for example, using analogies and examples they are familiar with.
-Norma and Schmidt (1992) created a three-step procedure to explain how the connections made between new and old information can lead to learning:
+Norma and Schmidt (1992) created a three-step procedure to explain how the connections made between new and old information can lead to learning and improved memory retention:

 Kolb's (1984) theory of learning explains how learning takes place in adults.
 The learning cycle has four quadrants: